Skip to main content

 Let it out.

-Step Six: Take Five (Breath Deep and Slow).
+Step Six: Take Five (Breathe Deep and Slow).

-When that timer goes off, I take a 5-minute break.
+When that timer goes off, I take a five-minute break.

-The first thing I do is I check my breathing.
-I let my attention sink into my lower belly, and keep it there until my breathing slows.
-This helps calm my nervous system after re-experiencing intense memories.
+First, I check my breathing.
+I let my attention sink into my lower belly.
+I keep it there until my breathing slows.
+It helps calm my nervous system after re-entering intense memories.

-Breathing deep and slow before continuing is an easy way to make sure we don’t go too far too fast.
+Breathing deep and slow before continuing helps make sure we don’t go too far too fast.

-I also move my body for a few minutes.
-Any way that feels good—a walk, some pushups, playing ball with my pup, or just sitting in the sun for a moment.
+I also move my body for a few minutes—whatever feels good.
+A walk, a few pushups, playing ball with my pup, or just sitting in the sun.

-Again, if at any point the discomfort feels too strong, stop for the day.
-Check in with whoever's got your back, and visit Chapter 8.
+And if the discomfort feels too strong at any point, stop for the day.
+Check in with whoever’s got your back.

 Step Seven: Repeat until complete.